MurphyPone/murphypone.github.io/src/content/ml-4.md

 $q^*(s,a) = \mathbb E [R_{t+1} + \gamma v^*(S_{t+1} | S_t =a, A_t =a)]$.

 > Because $v^*$ is the value function for a policy, it must satisfy the self-consistency condition given by the Bellman equation for state values.
-The _Bellman optimality equation_ expresses the fact that the vlaue of a state under an optimal policy must equal the expected return for the best action from that state:
+The _Bellman optimality equation_ expresses the fact that the value of a state under an optimal policy must equal the expected return for the best action from that state:

 $$
 \begin{aligned}